nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 230
 00:13:04,533 --> 00:13:10,510
-[SPEAKER_03]: there was a leak, I suspect that they did it themselves,
+[SPEAKER_03]: One, there was a leak, I suspect that they did it themselves,

 231
 00:13:10,490 --> 00:13:14,998